MAXEE998/NYUSH-HPC-GPU-Enabled-Pytorch-Computation-Jupyter-Notebook-Setup/readme.md

     $ source activate ./torch_env
     ```

-3. Now you may use pip/conda to install packages to your enviroment. **Note that the changes you make to the environment is permanent**.
+3. Now you may use pip/conda to install packages to your environment. **Note that the changes you make to the environment are permanent**.

 ---
 ## Part Four: If Your Notebook Require Network Request